Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Management-Resources-With-Custom-Settings.md

   - Set a different location for Management resources (controlled through an input variable on the root module)
   - Add custom resource tags for Management resources (controlled through an input variable on the root module)

-The module allows for further customisation of the Management resources through the `advanced` setting, however this is out-of-scope for this example.
+The module allows for further customization of the Management resources through the `advanced` setting, however this is out-of-scope for this example.

 > Use of the `advanced` setting is currently undocumented and experimental.
 Please be aware that using this setting may result in future breaking changes.